FaserF/Dell-Latitude-7490-EFI-macOS/README.md

 # macOS 12.7.3 Monterey with Intel Wireless via AirportItlwm

 Dell 14" Latidude 7490 i5-8650U OpenCore configuration
+Has BootChime enabled, debug modes turned off, non verbose

+Thanks to all those that allowed me to find working configs (boy the trackpad was a fun one)

 ## Tested macOS version:
 macOS 12.7.3 Using latest OpenCore as of Feb 6, 2024